Top ten greatest chemists

-If the most prestigious awards in the world of academia are presented in your name, it's fair to say that you’re among the greatest minds in your field.
-Aside from exceptional linguistic skills (he mastered four foreign languages), Alfred Nobel was a highly successful chemist credited with the invention of dynamite which, historically, proved incredibly useful for blasting tunnels, building railways and constructing roads.
+If the most prestigious awards in the world of academia are presented in your name, it's fair to say you’re among the greatest minds in your field.
+Aside from exceptional linguistic skills (he mastered four foreign languages), Alfred Nobel was a highly successful chemist credited with the invention of dynamite, which historically proved incredibly useful for blasting tunnels, building railways and constructing roads.

-In 1869, Dmitri Mendeleev published what is generally cited as the first periodic table – Mendeleev's Periodic System – which arranged chemical elements in order of their atomic weight.
-Once arranged, the ordering of elements shows clear groupings in which similar properties are displayed.
+In 1869, Dmitri Mendeleev published what's generally cited as the first periodic table, Mendeleev's Periodic System, which arranged chemical elements in order of their atomic weight.
+Once arranged, the ordering of elements shows clear groupings where similar properties are displayed.

 Marie Curie is one of the most famous names in science.
-This is arguably in part due to the charity set up in her name, but her achievements in chemistry also merit such recognition.
-In 1903, Curie became the first woman to win a Nobel Prize (for Physics).
-In 1911, upon winning the Nobel Prize for Chemistry, Curie became the first person to win two Nobel Prizes (she is the only woman to have done so) and remains the only person to win two Nobel Prizes in multiple sciences.
+This is arguably in part due to the charity set up in her name, but her achievements in chemistry also merit recognition.
+In 1903 Curie became the first woman to win a Nobel Prize, for Physics.
+In 1911, upon winning the Nobel Prize for Chemistry, Curie became the first person to win two Nobel Prizes.
+She's still the only woman to do this and remains the only person to win two Nobel Prizes in multiple sciences.

-To deserve such praise, Curie discovered polonium and radium, with her 1911 Nobel Prize awarded for the isolation of radium and its compounds.
-She is also known for introducing X-ray technology and radium into medicine.
+To earn this recognition, Curie discovered polonium and radium, with her 1911 Nobel Prize awarded for the isolation of radium and its compounds.
+She's also known for introducing X-ray technology and radium into medicine.

 The first successful treatment for leprosy was developed by Alice Ball in the early 20th century.
 She studied at the University of Washington and the College of Hawaii, and was the first African American and first woman to gain a master’s degree in Chemistry.